arne-kapell/kauma-pipeline/README.md

 IMPORTANT: Please don't forget to set your `CLIENT_ID` in GitHub Secrets (can be found in Repository settings)!

+### Current assignment
+The pipeline looks for which assignment to run the container with in `.current_assignment` in your repository root.
+You can then just change its value for moving on to the next assignment.
+If this file can't be found/read the `DEFAULT_ASSIGNMENT` is used.

 ## Useful Links
 - [labwork-docker](https://github.com/johndoe31415/labwork-docker): Docker image used for the pipeline
 - [GitHub Actions Documentation](https://docs.github.com/en/actions)